Fishing Report For Clarks Hill Lake, GA

 Current Report: Fair To Good

+FALL.
+Now that Fall has arrived, bass here have moved shallow, following schools of baitfish into coves and shallow bays around 5 to 20 feet of water.
 Recently, vibrating jigs have become a very popular lure by both locals and tournament anglers alike.
 The Z-Man Chatterbait Jack Hammer Evergreen Custom Bladed Jig accounts for many big bass, according to local reports.
 The 2024 Strike King Bassmaster College Series at Clarks Hill Reservoir took an average of over 4 pounds each, for 15 fish to take the top prize. so there are plenty of big bass to catch.
-There are always shallow fish here, however during Summer and winter the majority of bass move to deeper holding areas on points, ledges and river channels.
+Currently topwater, jerkbaits, crankbaits, and slow-rolled spinnerbaits are catching most of the bass.
+Later in Fall, as deeper water cools, bait and bass move out to ledges, channel edges, points and humps where flutter spoons, jigs and drop shots are often good choices in 8 to 20 feet of water.

 Striped Bass